Bran Castle

 Bran Castle (Castelul Bran; Schloss Bran or Die Törzburg; Törcsvári kastély) is a castle in Bran, 25 km southwest of Brașov.
 The castle was built by Saxons in 1377 who were given the privilege by Louis I of Hungary.
 It is a national monument and landmark in Transylvania.
 The fortress is on the Transylvanian side of the historical border with Wallachia, on road DN73.

-Marketed outside Romania as Dracula's Castle, it is presented as the home of the title character in Bram Stoker's Dracula.
+Marketed outside Romania as Dracula's Castle, it is presented as the home of the title character in Bram Stoker's novel Dracula (1897).
 There is no evidence that Stoker knew anything about this castle, which has only tangential associations with Vlad the Impaler, voivode of Wallachia, whose byname 'Drăculea' resembles that of Dracula.
 Stoker's description of Dracula's crumbling fictional castle also bears no resemblance to Bran Castle.

 The castle is now a museum dedicated to displaying art and furniture collected by Queen Marie.
 Tourists can see the interior on their own or by a guided tour.
 At the bottom of the hill is a small open-air museum exhibiting traditional Romanian peasant structures (cottages, barns, water-driven machinery, etc.) from the Bran region.

 History

-First castle (?)
+Potential first castle

 Based on the controversial information in the "Székely Chronicle of Csik" (Hungarian: Csíki székely krónika), whose veracity is questionable, it can be concluded that the original fortification was built in the 11th century by the Székelys, who were settled here by King Ladislaus I of Hungary, under the leadership of Stephen Sándor (Hungarian: Sándor István), to protect this strategically important territory from attacks by the Cumans and Pechenegs.
 It was likely subsequently destroyed during their next raid, as the territory was ceded to the Teutonic Order in the 13th century, and construction of a new fortification began.